Startup Glossary – 40+ Startup Terms Every Startup Founder & Entrepreneur Should Know

 Bubble

-An industry, sector or domain which is overvalued but the startups and investors working in it are not aware of the same.
-When the bubble bursts i.e. when the desired results are not met, the growth starts to diminish, the startups working in the sector tend to shut down and investors lose money.
+An industry, sector, or domain that is overvalued, but the startups and investors working in it are not aware of the same.
+When the bubble bursts, i.e., when the desired results are not met, the growth starts to diminish, the startups working in the sector tend to shut down, and investors lose money.

 Crowdfunding

-Crowdfunding is a process of raising funds from a big group of people donating small amounts respectively to an organisation.
+Crowdfunding is a process of raising funds from a large group of people donating small amounts respectively to an organisation.
 Particularly applicable to social impact firms and NGOs.
-Crowdfunding is majorly done via online crowdfunding platforms.
-The organisations that raise crowdfunds keep all the donation while giving away a small percentage as the fees to the crowdfunding platform.
+Crowdfunding is mainly done via online crowdfunding platforms.
+The organisations that raise crowdfunds keep all the donations while giving away a small percentage as fees to the crowdfunding platform.

 Shoestring

 Shoestring refers to a very low or inadequate budget on which a business operates.
-Most common in case of bootstrapped or self-funded startups as they have to keep development and marketing costs really minimal till the time they start generating substantial revenue.
+Most common in the case of bootstrapped or self-funded startups, as they have to keep development and marketing costs really minimal till the time they start generating substantial revenue.

 Laggard

-Laggard can be a person or a business who enters a competitive market that is already matured and monopolised by first movers.
+A laggard can be a person or a business that enters a competitive market that is already mature and monopolised by first movers.
 Such a person or business most of the times struggle to become successful.

 Information Silo